joko-prasetyo/google-data-studio-viz-boilerplate/Readme.md

 npm run start
 ```

-To deploy your viz into google bucket run this command
+To deploy your viz into google bucket, change LOCAL to `true` and run this command

 ```
 npm run deploy